0x53A/ractor-wormhole/braindump.md

 * implement per-connection limits (rate limiting, max number of rpc-ports, max number of projected actors.)

 * add a more generic ``SerializationAdapter`` option to the derive macro

+* make it possible to publish actors on the **Gateway**, not the connection, so they are immediatly available to all clients